KHenn22/datafun-02-automation/README.md

 ## Overview

 This project automates the setup of multiple folder structures for organizing data files in Python.
-It is a fork of the original [datafun-02-automation](https://github.com/haileylhanson/datafun-02-automation) and expands on the initialization to support five folder variations for different data types and organizational needs.
+It is a fork of the original https://github.com/haileylhanson/datafun-02-automation and expands on the that project initialization to support five folder variations for different data types and organizational needs.

 ## Features